Help with pay day loans

 If you’re struggling or can't pay back your pay day loan, get in touch with your lender.
 They may be able to freeze the charges and interest you pay.
 This would be no later than 60 days after your last payment.
 You will still need to pay back your loan.

 If you have a 'CPA' (Continuous Payment Authority) set up with your pay day loan, you have a right to cancel this.
-Find out more about how you can do this here.
+Find out more about Continuous Payment Authority and your rights

 There are different agencies and charities who can offer you help and advice on helping to manage your finances such as the Citizens Advice Bureau and StepChange.
-You can find out the different companies you can contact here.
+You can find out the different companies you can contact.

 Let us know